lm2612/WaveNet_UQ/README.md

 This script plots profiles for individual grid cells for each lon, lat, and timestep.
 You can subsample every n-th lon/lat/timestep if you do not want to create hundreds of plots.
 Note, you will need to edit filenames and directories.

-## 4. Test online
+## 4. Generate online coupled simulations
 For online testing, we need to use FTorch to couple MiMA to WaveNet
 ### 4a.
 Compile FTorch library
-Follow instructions to set up FTorch library: https://github.com/Cambridge-ICCS/FTorch Note, FTorch is well-maintained by ICCS and this may have been updated.
-I compiled FTorch in June 2023.
+Follow instructions to set up FTorch library: https://github.com/Cambridge-ICCS/FTorch.
+Note, FTorch is well-maintained by ICCS and this may have been updated (for these results, FTorch was compiled in June 2023).

 ### 4b.
 Compile MiMA with FTorch library
-The exact version of MiMA that includes this version of WaveNet can be found here: https://github.com/lm2612/MiMA/tree/ML-laura
+The exact version of MiMA that includes this version of WaveNet can be found here: https://github.com/lm2612/MiMA/tree/ML-laura.
 ```
 git clone https://github.com/lm2612/MiMA
 cd MiMA